 pitcher's mound is 60 feet from home plate.

-How would you feel gambling your life on the accuracy of throwing a hand grenade at a German up the slope, Capt.
+How would you feel about gambling your life on the accuracy of throwing a hand grenade at a German up the slope, Capt.
 Dawson and PFC Frank Baldridge found themselves caught between the fire of their own men and the enemy machine gun nest at the top of

 Both men dived next to a fallen log for cover.
 Dawson told Baldridge to leave his equipment back to bring up the rest of the company.